Country Report Malaysia

 (+) Strong external position

 Malaysia’s current account balance has been in surplus since the end of the Asian crisis.
-Combined with an import cover of close to 7 months, external debt of just 30% of GDP and a sovereign wealth funds, Malaysia has a strong external position.
+Combined with an import cover of close to 7 months, external debt of just over 30% of GDP and large sovereign wealth funds, Malaysia has a strong external position.

-Despite the large oil revenues, the government budget tends to show a deficit of between 3-5% of GDP.
-Subsidies and the practice to support growth through (infrastructure) projects reduce fiscal flexibility.
+Despite the large oil revenues, the government budget shows a deficit of between 3-5% of GDP.
+Subsidies and (infrastructure) investment are the main drivers of the deficit.